pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 * Efficient code (i.e. the one that achieves better performance) is preferred upon inefficient code.
 Simple code (i.e. cleaner and shorter) is preferred upon complex code.
 Big savings in efficiency with small penalty in simplicity are allowed.
 Big savings in simplicity with small penalty in efficiency are also allowed.
-* New files contributed to Orion must follow the [filesystem layout guidelines](#filesystem-layout-guidelines).
 * Code contributed to FogFlow must follow the [code style guidelines](#code-style-guidelines) in order to set a common programming style for all developers working on the code.
-* See also the section on [programming patterns](#programming-patterns) about which ones are allowed and disallowed in the FogFlow.

 Note that contribution workflows themselves (e.g. pull requests, etc.) are described in another document ([FIWARE Development Guidelines](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Developer_Guidelines)).